|Score & analyse behaviours live or from video||The Observer XT|

 A complete system for recording, review and analysis of behaviour, live or from video.
 Define, code, display and analyse behaviour quickly and easily with almost limitless flexibility.
 Used in research, teaching and training.

-We design, install, support and provide training for a range of behavioural observation laboratories from simple one-camera systems through to complex usability labs. featuring screen capture, mouse and keyboard logging, automatic emotion measurement and eyetracking.
+We design, install, support and provide training for a range of behavioural observation laboratories from simple one-camera systems through to complex usability labs. featuring screen capture, mouse and keyboard logging, automatic emotion measurement, physiology and eyetracking.

 Here are some of the scenarios relevant to Pharmacology & Neuroscience and the products that would be appropriate.